5.4 Enable the Chat Endpoint¶

 - Line 48 instantiates the

-array created in lines 51-72 is the collection of functions available to the LangChain agent for performing retrieval operations to augment the model prompt during response generation. -
+toolsarray created in lines 51-72 is the collection of functions available to the LangChain agent for performing retrieval operations to augment the model prompt during response generation. -

 Tools are created using the

-method provided by LangChain.About the LangChain
+StructuredTool.from_functionmethod provided by LangChain.About the LangChain

-input parameter.In Python, a docstring (short for documentation string) is a special type of string used to document a function, method, class, or module.
+StructuredToolclass is a wrapper that allows LangChain agents to interact with functions.
+Thefrom_functionmethod creates a tool from the given function, describing the function using its input parameters and docstring description.
+To use it with async methods, you pass the function's name to thecoroutineinput parameter.In Python, a docstring (short for documentation string) is a special type of string used to document a function, method, class, or module.
 It provides a convenient way of associating documentation with Python code and is typically enclosed within triple quotes (""" or ''').
 Docstrings are placed immediately after the definition of the function (or method, class, or module) they document.

 Using the

-method automates the creation of the JSON function definitions required by Azure OpenAI function calling methods, simplifying function calling when using LangChain.
+StructuredTool.from_functionmethod automates the creation of the JSON function definitions required by Azure OpenAI function calling methods, simplifying function calling when using LangChain.

 - Line 48 instantiates the